nickrtorres/cecs342-lab/00/fe.md

 ```

-This overview will focus on the phases of the compiler that work to understand
-(and detect errors in) the *syntax* and *semantics* of a compiler.
-These phases
-are: *lexical*, *syntax*, and *semantic* analysis -- together they
-make up the front end of a typical compiler.

 ## Lexical Analysis

-Lexical analysis breaks a source program into its smallest, *meaningful* units.
+Lexical analysis breaks a source program into tokens that are used by the
-It generates a stream of tokens that the parser can pull from in the subsequent
-phases of the compiler.
+parser to build subsequent data structures.

 A token will generally have
 1. A type or tag
-2. A line number (from the original source text.)
+2. A line number (from the original source text)
 3. A [lexeme] -- that is, the underlying fragment from the source text that
    corresponds to the token.